ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 * Provenance information of various kinds; who (people and organizations) and what (instruments and computer programs) created or contributed to the data set and individual files within it.
 * Workflows that operate on the data using standard workflow descriptions including ‘single step workflows’; executable files or environments such as singularity containers or Jupyter notebooks.

-However, as RO-Crate uses _Linked Data_ principles, adopters of RO-Crate are free to supplement RO-Crate using [Schema.org] metadata and/or assertions using other _Linked Data_ vocabularies.
+However, as RO-Crate uses the [Linked Data principles], adopters of RO-Crate are free to supplement RO-Crate using [Schema.org] metadata and/or assertions using other _Linked Data_ vocabularies.

 ## Future coverage